RMSnow/WWW2021/readme.md

 ## Datasets

 The datasets are available at https://drive.google.com/drive/folders/1pjK0BYiiJt0Ya2nRIrOLCVo-o53sYRBV?usp=sharing.
+The downloaded datasets (i.e., the  `dataset` folder) need to be moved into the root path of this project.

 ### RumourEval-19